 PMAs and Email Campaigns

 We’ve already talked about customer segments, personas, behavior, and value.
-Now, we’ll focus on using this knowledge to design comprehensive, intelligent, and target customer journey-based email campaigns.
+Now, we’ll focus on using this knowledge to design comprehensive, intelligent, and targeted customer journey-based email campaigns.
 This is an essential step towards maximizing the potential of every one of your customers.

 For many companies, email is a primary channel through which they communicate with their customer base and obtain intelligence about their customer universe.
 In this article, we’ll take a closer look at the targeting capabilities of email when it is launched from a PMA – either alone or as part of a larger digital campaign.